Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in

-equity price risk and commodity risk.
-Financial instruments affected by market risk include loans and borrowings, deposits,
+as equity price risk and commodity risk.
+Financial instruments affected by market risk include loans and borrowings,

-investments.The sensitivity analyses in the following sections relate to the position as at 31st March 2025 and 31st March
+deposits, investments.The sensitivity analysis in the following sections relate to the position as at 31st March 2026 and

-The analyses exclude the impact of movements in market variables on: the carrying values of gratuity and other postretirement
+The analyses exclude the impact of movements in market variables on the carrying values of gratuity and other

 (a) Interest rate risk